2.3.2

 SNP ideas

-• Have existed as a party since 1934, with aims to promote political and cultural independence from the UK.
+• Have existed as a political party since 1934, with the aim of promoting political and cultural independence from the UK.

 • The party’s supporters have historically come from a broad range of ideologies (and were sometimes nicknamed ‘tartan tories’).